-10.2 Access to the regulation and to compilations
+10.2.
+Regulation and compilations availability

 One of the difficulties commonly mentioned when one studies technical regulation use and application in Brazil is obtaining them in a quick, unequivocal manner.
 It is often not possible to immediately identify which regulatory authority is in charge of a given theme and subject.
 The bigger the regulatory authority's responsibility range, the bigger the complexity and the greater the difficulties.